 Aircraft traffic controllers work within the National Airspace System (NAS), a large network of people and machinery that are involved in the safe and efficient running of commercial, private and governmental aircraft.
 Several types of air traffic controllers work together for the safe and timely arrival of aircraft.
 A terminal controller is responsible for the efficient flow of aircraft both in and out of an airport, while a tower local controller is in charge of the landing and departures of all aircraft.
 Other positions vital to safe aviation include radar associate controllers, en route controllers and ground controllers.

-According to the BLS, the number of aircraft traffic controllers is expected to see a 9% decrease from 2014-2024.
+According to the BLS, the number of aircraft traffic controllers is expected to see a minimal or no change in growth through 2028.
 Since the FAA hired additional controllers in the past several years, increased air traffic won't cause more growth.
 Candidates without previous experience in aircraft traffic control must be no older than 30.
 Air traffic control is one of the most highly demanding jobs available, combining high levels of expertise and communication abilities, as well as requiring excellent spatial abilities.

 The high stress job of being an air traffic controller requires organization, attention to detail and superb communication skills.
 Along with a bachelor's degree, training through the FAA is required, and controllers will need to pass a series of background checks, be U.S. citizens under 31 years old and speak clear English.